 First, FAA Part 107 says that you can’t fly over people unless those people are operating the drone.
 New York City is the most densely populated place in the U.S., so you’ll have a hard time finding a path that doesn’t fly over at least one person.

 Sure, you can always go to a park, find some open space, right?
 Well, not exactly.
 NYC parks have their own regulations which prohibit aircraft.
 You’re not allowed to take off or land on NYC park property.
 But what about if you take off or land somewhere else and just fly over a park?
-In theory, you might – but this is where you need to check the airspace maps, which brings you to another problem.
+In theory, you might – but this is where you need to check the airspace maps, which brings you yet another problem.

-Most of NYC is controlled Class B airspace because of the airports.
+Most of NYC is a controlled Class B airspace because of the airports.
 To fly within these areas, you need an FAA authorization.
 You can request it, though, if you are a certified pilot.
 But, you can’t fly in Mid-town Manhattan due to temporary flight restriction over Trump Tower.

 All this kinda sucks, doesn’t it?
 Still, there some exceptions: five places where you can fly your drone in New York City.
 They are five parks that have designated model aircraft fields: